menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Gillespie is generally considered to be a blue-collar town.
-39.32% of the Gillespie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gillespie is a blue-collar town, with 39.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gillespie is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Gillespie who work in sales jobs (11.83%), office and administrative support (11.13%), and maintenance occupations (6.82%).

 And if you like science, one thing you'll find is that Gillespie has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-A relatively large number of people in Gillespie telecommute to their jobs.
-Overall, about 13.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle